scribe-org/Scribe-Data/README.md

 Scribe applications are available on [iOS](https://github.com/scribe-org/Scribe-iOS), [Android](https://github.com/scribe-org/Scribe-Android) (WIP) and [Desktop](https://github.com/scribe-org/Scribe-Desktop) (planned).

-Check out the [architecture diagrams](https://github.com/scribe-org/Organization/blob/main/ARCHITECTURE.md) for an overview of the organization - including the applications, the services, and the processes.
-It depicts the projects that [Scribe](https://github.com/scribe-org) is developing as well as the relationships between them and the external systems and sources with which they interact.
+Check out Scribe's [architecture diagrams](https://github.com/scribe-org/Organization/blob/main/ARCHITECTURE.md) for an overview of the organization including our applications, services and processes.
+It depicts the projects that [Scribe](https://github.com/scribe-org) is developing as well as the relationships between them and the external systems with which they interact.

 <a id="contents"></a>